WalterP21/Reference_Materials/OAuth_notes.md

         2. includes state from original client request
     8. Grant is now created, but note that no token is generated, so the client still will be unable to contact the resource server
 2. Get the token - client uses auth code from step one to reach out to /token endpoint to get token
-    1. Client reaches out to Oauth server (POST) with grant type(authorization code), auth_code (recieved from auth endpoint in previous step), and client credentials (client_id and client_secret base64 encoded)
+    1. Client reaches out to Oauth server (POST) with:
+        1. grant type(authorization code)
+        2. auth_code (recieved from auth endpoint in previous step)
+        3. client credentials (client_id and client_secret base64 encoded)
     2. Once this is all verified, OAuth server sends back to client JSON containing:
         1. Access Token
         2. Token type (bearer)